The Legacy of Authoritarianism in a Democracy: The Emergency as a Shock to India's Democracy

 The executive power associated with the proclamation of emergency allowed Mrs. Gandhi to suspend a wide range of civil liberties under the Indian constitution.
 Acting in an authoritarian manner, she misused this power, repressed the opposition, and instituted censorship in the name of law and order during this period.
 Hundreds of thousands of people, including leading opposition leaders, were arrested, the press censored, and public gatherings and strikes were declared illegal.
 With all the power in her hands as Prime Minister, Mrs. Gandhi undertook a series of new legislation and constitutional amendments to govern the country and extend the emergency period.
-Furthermore, she delayed the parliamentary elections several times, indicating her intention to remain in power \citep{gwatkin_political_1979}.
+Furthermore, she delayed the parliament and state elections several times \citep{gwatkin_political_1979}.
 In January 1977, however, Mrs. Gandhi unexpectedly called an election, released opposition leaders from jail, lifted press censorship, and once again permitted public meetings.
 The emergency period officially ended in March 1977 after the defeat of the INC party in the Lok Sabha election.

 A hallmark policy synonymous with the emergency that directly affected the general population during this period was the aggressive family planning program involving forced sterilization.\footnote{Although India's family planning program existed prior to the emergency, the sterilization drive was intensified during this period.} The program commenced in April 1976 with a new population policy introduced to the parliament by the Union Ministry of Health and Family Planning.
 The principal aim of the policy was to lower the population growth rate by boosting the family planning program.
 The new policy incorporated a series of fundamental changes to reduce population growth, including a substantial increase in monetary compensation for acceptors of sterilization, state-level introduction of incentives and disincentives attached to family planning policies, the disenfranchisement of states that failed to control fertility rates, allocation of central assistance to states according to family planning performance, and, most controversially, provisions for state governments to pass compulsory sterilization legislation \citep{singh_national_1976}.